VIN-y/MissChanger/STLs/README.md

 The X endstop trigger is mounted to the back of the original "Tap_Center" using an M3x30mm bolt, which go through centre hole of the linear rail.
 There is a slot to add a M3 nut on the trigger.

 **Note:** Do not insert the threaded insert for the centre hole, see picture below.
-Alternatively (if you are reusing parts from a functional Voron-Tap), the threading can be drilled out with a 3mm bit.
+Alternatively (if you are reusing parts from another Voron-Tap assembly), the threading can be drilled out with a 3mm bit.

 ![20240218_221143.jpg](/images/20240218_221143.jpg)